schism-dev/schism/docs/input-output/outputs.md

 1) Scribed I/O (OLDIO is OFF)
-Under this mode, the netcdf outputs are global (combined) outputs, and you can visualize or process thm using latest FORTRAN (e.g., read_output10*), matlab or python scripts.
+Under this mode, the netcdf outputs are global (combined) outputs, and you can visualize or process thm using latest FORTRAN (e.g., read_output10*), matlab or python scripts, or the latest VisIT plugins.
-For example the latest VisIT plugins can visualize these outputs directly.

 All 2D variables (e.g. `elevation`, `sigWaveHeight` etc) as well as static information such as geometry and connectivity info are grouped into `out2d_*.nc`.
 On the other hand, each 3D variable has its own